jsacerot/unbuilt_uc-rpa/content/page/symposium-2024.md

 ### Registration and Call for Abstracts
 ___
-Registration and abstract submission is **free and available until April 30th, 2024**, through **[this form](https://forms.gle/x33TNYmgEvUHTuyD9)**.
+Abstract submission and registration is **free and available until April 30th and May 17th, 2024, respectively**, through **[this form](https://forms.gle/x33TNYmgEvUHTuyD9)**.
 Lunch will be provided for speakers and registered attendees, so pre-registration is mandatory.

-### Why to Participate?
-___
-The ECSS is a great opportunity for professional development and networking within the UCR community.
-The goals of this event are for you to:

-- Communicate your research
-- Explore the diversity of research performed at UCR
-- Collaborate with other postdocs and graduate students
-- Invent a world-changing idea

-The symposium provides a unique opportunity to get more out of your UCR experience than spending days and nights in the lab, field, or office.

 ### Timeline